Ryhaan Shah

 Ryhaan Shah is an Indo-Guyanese writer born in Berbice, Guyana.
-She is active in Guyanese public life as the President of the Guyanese Indian Heritage Association (GIHA).
+She is the President of the Guyanese Indian Heritage Association (GIHA).

 In November 2009, Shah was chosen one of The 500 Most Influential Muslims as a novelist, despite criticism for race baiting in Guyana's 2015 election.

 The GIHA aims to promote Indo-Guyanese culture.
 The organization competes with the Indian Arrival Committee, which is aligned with the People's Progressive Party.
 GIHA seeks to maintain a distinct Indian identity, and is against assimilation or creolization into the greater Afro-Guyanese community.
 She has described Guyana as a stop-over point for Indians, seeking better, safer places abroad.

 Shah lived outside of Guyana from 1976 to 1997 in the US, Britain and Grand Cayman.

 Books

-Shah's first novel, A Silent Life (Peepal Tree, 2005), won the 2007 Guyana Prize for Literature First Book Award. combines strong social themes in the context of memories of 20th-century Guyanese history from the point of view of Muslim women of South Asian extraction, with a narrative that explores mythic patterns through elements of the other-worldly.
+Shah's first novel, A Silent Life (Peepal Tree, 2005), won the 2007 Guyana Prize for Literature First Book Award.

 Her second novel, Weaving Water, (Cutting Edge Press, 2013), deals with Guyanese history in a comparable way, but from a Hindu point of view and with a more chronological treatment.

 She is also a columnist for the Guyana Times.